cbiffle/m4vga-rs/README.md

 ### On binary size

-Apples-to-apples, the Rust ports of my demos are larger than their C++ equivalents, in terms of Flash footprint.
+Out of the box, the Rust ports of my demos are larger than their C++ equivalents, in terms of Flash footprint.
 I've been studying this to see whether it's (1) inherent, (2) current bugs, or (3) something I'm personally doing wrong.